griptape-ai/griptape-structure-chatbot/README.md

 ## Run Structure in GriptapeCloud with Griptape Chat
 After you deploy the structure
 1. Get the Structure ID from the Griptape Structure Chatbot: https://cloud.griptape.ai/structures
+1. Add additional environment variables in the Griptape Cloud
+    1. [Create any additional](https://cloud.griptape.ai/configuration/secrets) secrets necessary and add them to your structure in the [Griptape Cloud](https://cloud.griptape.ai/structures).
+        1. ex: Adding a Zenrows API Key
+            1. Click `Create Secret`
+                1. Name: `Zenrows API Key`
+                1. Value: `<your-Zenrows-API-key-value>`
+            1. Go to your structure and click `Add Variable`.
+                1. Name: `ZENROWS_API_KEY`
+                1. Source: `Secret`
+                1. Value: select `Zenrows API Key` from the dropdown menu.
+    1. Add any environment variables that your structure requires that haven't already been set by clicking `Add Variable` and setting the source to `Manual`.
+        1. ex: Adding a Knowledge Base
+            1. Click `Add Variable`
+                1. Name: `KNOWLEDGE_BASE_ID`
+                1. Source: `Manual`
+                1. Value: `<your-kb-id>`
 1. Put the Structure ID in your .env in [Griptape Chat](https://github.com/griptape-ai/griptape-chat)
 ```shell
     GT_STRUCTURE_ID=<your-structure-id>